bin456789/reinstall/README.en.md

 ^ Indicates requiring either 256 MB memory + 1.5 GB disk, or 512 MB memory + 1 GB disk

 > [!WARNING]
+>
+> In theory it also supports dedicated servers and PCs
+>
+> but if you can use IPMI or a USB drive, this script is not recommended.

+> [!WARNING]
+>
 > ❌ This script does not support OpenVZ or LXC virtual machines.
 >
 > Please use <https://github.com/LloydAsp/OsMutation> instead.